alexpaul/Functions-Recursion-Call-Stack/README.md

 #### Command Line Tool showing recusion and call stack

-In the gif below we use a `command line tool` to go through the `call stack` and experience with recursion
+In the gif below we use a `command line tool` to go through the `call stack` and visualize the calls from the recursive function `power(x_:, y_:)` from the sketch above.

 ![call stack](Assets/callstack.gif)